-The O & M of the assets so created would be contracted out to a private organisation or a Government of UP organisation; this will permit efficient and professional service.
+The O & M of the assets so created would be contracted out to a private organisation or a GoUP organisation, this will permit efficient and professional service.
 A concept for sustainable O&M is presented in following sector.
 However, a detailed plan should be formulated for sustainable operation and maintenance.